Interested in being the Site Host to kick-start a group in your area?

 So, to get started, you will need 20-30 share members (membership requirements are higher as the distance increases from the base site).
 If you do not yet have that many shares, you could order through an existing co-op to get started, and pick up orders for your friends, neighbors, etc. until you reach 20-30 members.
 Once you reach 20-30 shares, you may then begin to receive direct delivery.
 A comfortable group is about 25 shares, and the suggested maximum is 40, due to delivery constraints.
 Once established, if you temporarily supported a new forming group, you may add the new group’s 15 startup shares to this maximum number.
 If you care well for your group, you will establish a base membership to which one member might leave and a couple of members join every 2-4 weeks (depending on your size).
 In the event there are not enough orders – we just wait for a future time and try again.
 Please let us know what you believe to be the maximum number of shares your site can handle.

 General Hosting & Coordination Policies and Procedures

-The primary idea that should be conveyed to every host is an attitude of grace in the pursuit of excellence.
+The primary idea that we wish to convey for each host is an attitude of grace in the pursuit of excellence.
 Our goal is to help communities become healthier one neighborhood at a time.
 As hosts, we must assure that everything we do is perceived positively: neat, clean, orderly and with special care.
-If we are careful with our people, our process, and our produce then we can rest assured that our hosting efforts will be successful.
+If we are careful with our people, our process, and our produce, then we can rest assured that our hosting efforts will be successful.
 Be sure to read through this entire “Help” document, and initial this page summary beside each statement below:

 - Help keep track of what is happening with the group overall.
 Let Monica know if something goes wrong with delivered items and payments.
 It is essential to the success of the group that the host/coordinator be the eyes and ears of all that happens and is willing to get involved to resolve any issues (including dry goods, special orders, payments etc).